gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Only to register a `CommandLineTool` for languages that are supported by build.
    * Need to make it easy to have centralised tool chain configuration that works regardless of languages in effect.
+* Make it simpler to add support for new languages to existing tool chain implementations

 ## Story: Only use gcc/g++ front-ends for GCC tool chain